glouppe/info8002-large-scale-data-systems/lecture6.md

 Why not simply use a **Byzantine fault-tolerant** variant of *Paxos*?
 - It would never produce inconsistent results.
+- However
-- However, there are certain (rare) conditions in which the protocol may fail to make any progress.
+    - there are certain (rare) conditions in which the protocol may fail to make any progress,
+    - no solution exists if less than $2/3$ of the nodes are honest.

 ---